-political matter, As however, it takes some courage to stand behind a decree that, if actually enforced according to its terms, is apt to generate a political firestorm.
-Neither the U.S. Attorney, nor the Secretary of HUD, nor the had that Monitor has courage.
+political As matter, however, it takes some courage to stand behind a decree that, if actually enforced according to its terms, is apt to generate a political firestorm.
+Neither the U.S. Attorney, nor the Secretary of HUD, nor the had Monitor has that courage.